Museum, Library & Archive

 You are also welcome to make an appointment to visit the library and archive of the Grand Lodge of Ireland at Freemasons’ Hall, Dublin and consult the records yourself.

-Get in contact HERE to arrange tours or for additional information on our Library, museum and archives.
+Get in contact HERE for additional information on our Library, museum and archives.